 An IT manager’s job is demanding.
 Even more so now than perhaps before; everyone is attempting to find a better work/life balance, and learning about new and emerging technologies, after a day or work, falls way behind everything else.

 While it can be damaging, long term to an IT managers career to go stagnant and while no-one wants to become a relic – staying on top of new technologies is hard work and as such; many an IT manager does end up failing in keeping up to date, which means that your business could be at risk from falling behind.

 If you were to say to IT managers that the customer is always right, they’d rip their hair out and insist the users are always wrong.
 But what happens when you go into a clothing store with no idea of what you want or what they have.
 You know only that you need something to wear.
 You ask for help, and a salesperson asks questions then chooses items that suit your needs, size, and budget.

 If you walked into IT, you might say, I want a blue sweater and the response would be, ‘We don’t have blue sweaters.’
 But then they’d tell you ten other names for blue that are technically blue but not actually called ‘blue.’”

 Most of the time, the users don’t know what the problem is and are not good at articulating what’s wrong.
 But they are having an issue.
 That’s what they’re right about.
 If IT departments and managers operated like the user is right, in the sense that they know they need something, there’d be a more collaborative relationship between the IT department and the rest of the business.

-– IT managers are busy people who know a lot of useful stuff.
+- IT Managers are busy people who know a lot of useful stuff relating to your business.

-– IT manager roles should be in line with the strategic direction of the business.
+- IT Manager roles should be aligned with the strategic direction of the business.

-– If your IT manager isn’t working on your business – consider outsourced expertise for this to work in conjunction with your IT manager.
-Giving your business the technical expertise as well as the strategic edge.
+- If your IT Manager isn’t working ON your business – consider outsourced expertise for this to work in conjunction with your IT Manager.
+Giving your business the technical expertise as well as the strategic and competitive edge.